litmuschaos/chaos-charts/scripts/version/readme.md

 2. It compares the changes with the second last commit and stores the changed file to an array.

-3. It will go through each file an increament a patch version to each changed file
+3. It will go through each file and increment a patch version to each changed file